 To be fair to Yampolskiy, the talk is honest about this.
 He is not claiming Personal Universes is what we should build tomorrow.
 He is claiming that if you take the simulation hypothesis seriously, this is roughly what reality already looks like, and if you take the alignment problem seriously, this is roughly the shape any working solution will end up with.
 Both conditionals are doing a lot of work.

-There are several lines of attack on the proposal, and a few of them genuinely bite.
+There are several lines of questioning the proposal has to answer, and a few of them are hard to wave away.

 It is Nozick’s experience machine, restated.
 Robert Nozick’s 1974 thought experiment imagined a machine that could give you any subjective experience you wanted.
 His point was that most people, given the choice, would refuse it.
 We seem to value not just experiences but the actuality of what causes them - real achievements, real relationships, real contact with other minds.
 The Stanford Encyclopedia entry on well-being treats this as one of the cleanest intuitions against pure hedonism.
-Personal Universes does not solve the experience-machine objection.
-It builds a billion experience machines and switches them on.
+Personal Universes does not, as far as I can see, escape the experience-machine objection - it arguably generalises it, building a billion experience machines and switching them on.

 Yampolskiy’s response in the paper is that a sufficiently good simulation, with enough fidelity, is morally and experientially indistinguishable from a non-simulation.
 This collapses the objection by definition, but it does so by assuming exactly the thing the objection denies: that the substrate does not matter.
 If you already believe substrate is irrelevant, Personal Universes is appealing.
 If you do not, it remains the experience machine in formal dress.